fishinwind/workshop/content/Classes/class-4.rst

 awk BEGIN
 =========

-Using begin, we don't need a file.
+You can use **BEGIN** without a file.
 We just do one thing then exit:

 .. code-block:: bash